-Little Andaman, also known as Hut bay, is lovely island off in the Andaman sea.
+Little Andaman, also known as Hut Bay, is a lovely island off the Andaman Sea.
 It was a fine morning that day and I was in luck.
-There was news about a species of owls which had been eluding me for quite a while, the Andaman Masked Owl (Tyto deroepstorffi) or the Andaman Barn Owl.
+There was news about a species of owls that had been eluding me for quite a while, the Andaman Masked Owl (Tyto deroepstorffi) or the Andaman Barn Owl.
 I had never gotten a glimpse of this beautiful species on any of my previous visits to the place.
 The closest I had come was only hearing its screeching call while birding on one of the nights.
 So, obviously, this species was very high on my list and any news was good news.
-More so, the news was about a pair of them which had been sighted roosting around an abandoned house.
+More so, the news was about a pair of them that had been sighted roosting around an abandoned house.

 When we reached the location we had been directed to, we saw that it was indeed a very old, abandoned house, in quite a dilapidated state.
 It was surrounded by areca-nut and palm trees.
 The location also seemed to host a good population of rodents and small reptiles.
 Definitely, an ideal place for the owls to roost in.

 We went around the house multiple times.
 But, there was no sign of the owls.

 It was mid of Feb and the temperatures were already soaring with the weather being very humid.
 It was expected though, in a small island like this.
 Panting, we came out of the house to take a breather.
 That is when we noticed a pair of eyes staring back at us from atop a palm tree.
 It was indeed the Andaman masked owl.
 Our excitement knew no bounds.
 I had finally seen one!!

 This individual (probably a male) had been intently watching us all the while.
 He might have been wondering as to what these people were up to, running up and down an abandoned house.

 He sat there for a few seconds and took off to perch on a tree on the other side of the house.
 We slowly followed him there.